This is a comprehensive guide based on computer freezes randomly with complete information.

 2. Navigate to the graphic driver from the list of drivers.

-3. Double tap on the driver to expands it for more settings.
+3. Double tap on the driver to expand it for more settings.

 4. Right-click on the driver and select Properties > Update Driver from the given options.